THE-ICE Global Revenue Management (GRM) Challenge

 The Big Idea

-THE-ICE, in association with Russell Partnership Technology and STR SHARE Center, was delighted to launch our first ever global student competition in 2021, exclusively for students of THE-ICE accredited member institutions.
+THE-ICE, in association with Russell Partnership Technology and CoStar SHARE Center, was delighted to launch our first ever global student competition in 2021, exclusively for students of THE-ICE accredited member institutions.
 THE-ICE GRM Challenge is our chance to pull together and build something good for the benefit of our students and staff, so we call on all our members to engage and support this initiative.

 The GRM Challenge unites students from across THE-ICE network into teams in an innovative and exciting format that will test and develop their hospitality and tourism revenue management skills.
 Students are teamed up with others from around the world with the goal of increasing international collaboration, sharing knowledge and enhancing teamworking.
-Teams comprise 4 or 6 students, from 2 or 3 institutions.
+Teams comprise 4 or 6 students, from 3 or more institutions.
 All entrants are provided with access to the Russell Partnership Technology Revenue Management programme, where they will be tasked with managing the sales and revenue for a virtual hotel within a simulated environment.

 How does it work?